Cardiac Rehabilitation Program

 Our cardiac rehabilitation program focuses on exercise and education to provide patients with the information, tools and confidence to lead a healthy and productive life.

 Phase I cardiac rehabilitation begins during a patient’s hospitalization.
 Phase II cardiac rehabilitation begins two to four weeks after a patient leaves the hospital, and can last six to 12 weeks.
-Phase III cardiac rehabilitation is a maintenance exercise program that encourages patients to continue their prescribed activity program.

 Individuals with the following conditions can benefit from cardiac rehabilitation: